 How Does a Business Loan Affect Personal Credit?

-Yes, in two ways.
-Applying usually triggers a hard inquiry, which temporarily dips your score by a few points.
-The bigger risk: if the loan requires a personal guarantee and the business defaults, missed payments show up on your personal credit report and you owe the remaining balance yourself.
+The bigger risk: if the business loan requires a personal guarantee and the business defaults, missed payments show up on your personal credit report and you owe the remaining balance yourself.

 When a business loan affects your personal credit

-The short answer: when you’re personally on the hook for the debt.
-That usually comes down to three things.
+The short answer: when you’re personally on the hook for the business loan debt.

 Loan structure

-Personal guarantee loans are the main one – your promise to repay if the business can’t.
-Secured loans (backed by real estate or equipment) reduce lender exposure but often still include personal liability.
+Even if the lender can seize the collateral, they may still pursue you for any remaining balance.
 Unsecured loans typically require strong personal credit to qualify in the first place.
 Watch for penalty clauses in loan contracts; they’re not always obvious on a first read.

 The credit check